dlinh-n/dlinh-n.github.io/p/bio.md

     <br> <br>

-    Previously, Linh was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
+    In summer 2025, Linh supported assortment planning for Amazon Private Brands by providing recommendations on the strategic choice of new product launches.
+Specifically, he developed, estimated, and simulated an econometric model to uncover a new opportunity that would deliver +$2M per year for Amazon's retail business.
+Between 2015 and 2020, Linh was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
 He conducted research evaluating the competitive effects of mergers and acquisitions in a wide range of industries---including, consumer packaged goods, data storage technology, and agrochemicals.

+    <br> <br>

     Linh earned a BSc in Applied Mathematics, magna cum laude, from Columbia University and a BA in Economics as a Levy Institute Scholar from Bard College.
 </details>

 <div style="line-height:50%;"> <br> </div>